dhanu-shre3/dhanu-shre3/README.md

 # Hi there! 👋 I'm Dhanushree

-💡 I'm an aspiring coder, designer, and technology enthusiast passionate about creating digital solutions.
+💡 I'm an aspiring coder, designer, and technology enthusiast passionate about building tools that sit at the intersection of **data, design, and people**. .
 🌱 I'm currently learning and working with: **TypeScript**, **HTML/CSS**, **JavaScript**, **Python**, and **SQL**
 🎓 I have completed an MSc in Computing at Cardiff University, UK.
 🎯 Continuously expanding my knowledge in modern web technologies and best practices.